Cindy Shatto: Childhood and early development

 By the age of 10, she had experience with playing the violin, acrobatics, contemporary dancing and baton twirling.
 Her mother described her as persistent, saying that "if she discovered something she couldn't master, she'd get mad, sulk, but stick it out until she got better."
 Shortly before turning 11, as a member of the Etobicoke Diving Club, she won the under-14 tower event in the Ontario open championships, which brought her competitive record to 26 first place finishes, two second placed finishes and one third place finish across 29 events.
 Shortly before her 12th birthday, she finished runner-up in the 1969 Ontario open 3-metre diving championships in the girls' under-15 category.
 At the age of 13, she was invited to train with national coach Don Webb, requiring her to live with Webb's family for around three years, the first two years being in Winnipeg.

-During her earlier years, she frequently age excessive amounts of chips and gravy, with other children using it as her nickname.
+During her earlier years, she frequently ate excessive amounts of chips and gravy, with other children using it as her nickname.
 Having been admitted to hospital with constant stomach pains due to excessive greasy food, her gallbladder was removed which left her weak and unable to train during the winter of 1971–1972.

 Competitive diving

-By 1973, she had been living with Don Webb's family for three years and would train up to five hours daily for six days a week, or longer when preparing for a major competition.
-She and Linda Cuthbert, another diver who also lived with the Webb family, would train for an hour at lunchtime, with a heavier workload on Saturday and a rest day on Sunday.
-Describing her life in 1973 up to that point, she expressed that "Diving has been my whole life, just about.
-I enjoy it.
-I like the competition, the travel and I like meeting people.
-It has kept me from being bored."
-Shatto would show little emotion during a competition, except upon winning and did not like her father watching her diving as they would both get nervous.
+By 1973, she had been living with Don Webb's family for three years, training up to five hours a day, six days a week, or longer when preparing for a competition.
+Alongside Linda Cuthbert, another diver living with the Webbs, Shatto trained for an hour at lunchtime and had a heavier workload on Saturdays, with a rest day on Sundays.
+Diving was everything to Shatto at that point, and she loved the competition, traveling and meeting new people.
+She would show little emotion during competitions, except when winning, and did not like her father watching her diving as they would both get nervous.
 In the same year, she represented her country at the world championships held in Yugoslavia.

-In 1974, under Webb's coaching, Shatto won a gold medal in the British Commonwealth Games in Christchurch in the 3 metre springboard diving event.
-Following her Commonwealth success, she had established herself as the likeliest contender in Canada to win a gold medal in the 1976 Summer Olympics, having been described as "one of Canada's best divers".
-Don Webb described her as being a natural diver with class, suggesting that "what other divers have to learn comes naturally to her.
-She's got the style and determination".
+Under Webb's coaching in 1974, Shatto won a gold medal in the British Commonwealth Games in Christchurch in the 3 metre springboard diving event, establishing herself as the likeliest contender in Canada to win a gold medal at the 1976 Summer Olympics.
+According to Webb, Shatto was a natural diver with class, possessing the style and determination that other divers had to learn.